mathesar-foundation/mathesar-wiki/team/workflow.md

 - The [Active view](https://github.com/orgs/centerofci/projects/1/views/1) lists everything that is currently in progress grouped by status.
 - The [Backlog view](https://github.com/orgs/centerofci/projects/1/views/3) lists everything that is planned to be worked on by milestone.
 - The [Future view](https://github.com/orgs/centerofci/projects/1/views/17) lists issues that we've created placeholders for to consider in the future.
 These issues are not actively planned to be worked on.

+## Picking work

+We do not pre-plan work.
+Team members are expected to pick up tasks as they have availability.

+- Use the [Backlog view](https://github.com/orgs/centerofci/projects/1/views/3) to find tasks.
+Milestones are ordered and it's expected that we complete a milestone before going on the next one.
+- See [Issue Assignment](/team/issue-assignment) for the processs of picking up an issue.
+- Design work is usually a milestone or two ahead of backend work, which is usually a milestone or two ahead of frontend work.

 # Resources